cartoonnerie/penelope/README.md

         $ git clone https://github.com/pettarin/penelope.git
         ```

-    * or download the [latest release](https://github.com/pettarin/penelope/releases) and uncompress it somewhere,
-    * or download the [current master ZIP](https://github.com/pettarin/penelope/archive/master.zip) and uncompress it somewhere.
+    * or download the [current master ZIP](https://github.com/BOOKEEN/penelope/archive/master.zip) and uncompress it somewhere.

 2. Open a console and enter the `penelope` (cloned) directory: